James Outman Player Props: Dodgers vs. Mets

-On Tuesday, James Outman (on the back of going 1-for-1 with a double) and the Los Angeles Dodgers play the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers and James Outman, who went 2-for-5 last time out, take on Max Scherzer and the New York Mets at Dodger Stadium, Wednesday at 3:10 PM ET.

-He reached base in his only plate appearance in his last appearance against the Mets.
+He strung together two hits (going 2-for-5) in his last appearance against the Mets.

 James Outman Game Info & Props vs. the Mets